Stochastic shear thickening fluids: Strong convergence of the Galerkin approximation and the energy equality: Proof of Theorem Proof of Theorem 2.1

-\end{lemma} Proof: Since the projection $\cP_n$ corresponds to the rectangular partial summation of the Fourier series, $\| \cP_n \|_{p \ra p}$ is bounded in $n$ (see e.g.,\cite[p.213, Theorem 3.5.7]{Gra04}).
-Assuming this, the proof of the lemma is standard. $\Box$
+\end{lemma} \begin{pf} Since the projection $\cP_n$ corresponds to the rectangular partial summation of the Fourier series, $\| \cP_n \|_{p \ra p}$ is bounded in $n$ (see, e.g.,~\cite{Gra04}, page 213, Theorem 3.5.7).
+Assuming this, the proof of the lemma is standard (compact uniform convergence of a series of equi-continuous functions, which converge on a dense set). \end{pf}